-In the case of standards-based DOC middleware, such as CORBA [2], these capabilities are realized via an open specification process.
-The resulting products can interoperate across many OS/network platforms and many programming languages [3].
+In the case of standards-based DOC middleware, such as CORBA [1], these capabilities are realized via an open specification process.
+The resulting products can interoperate across many OS/network platforms and programming languages [2].

 To date, CORBA middleware has been used successfully to enable developers to create applications rapidly that can meet a particular set of requirements with a reasonable amount of effort.
-CORBA has been less successful, however, at shielding developers from the effects of changing requirements or environmental conditions that occur late in an application's lifecycle, i.e., during deployment and/or at run-time.
-In this paper, therefore, we describe and qualitatively compare the following two meta-programming mechanisms:
+CORBA has been less successful, however, at shielding developers from the effects of requirement or environmental changes that occur late in an application's life-cycle, i.e., during deployment and/or at run-time.
+To address this problem, this paper describes and evaluates meta-programming mechanisms, which improve the adaptability of distributed applications by allowing their behavior to be modified with little or not change to existing application software.